-I was the “stupid” kid—younger than my peers, slower to develop, and awkwardly shy.
-While my friends shared laughter and camaraderie as members of the “Purple People Eaters,” (a coveted grade school reading group), I was a “Fish.”
+I always felt like “stupid” kid—younger than my peers, slower to develop, and awkwardly shy.
+While my friends shared laughter as members of the “Purple People Eaters,” (a coveted grade school reading group), I was a “Fish.”
 That meant I had to visit The Big Top each week, a cloyingly bright and bubbly remedial room.

 I hated the stigma of attending The Big Top.
 But I loved the magic held inside: books—dozens and dozens of big, beautiful picture books.
 The words intrigued me, the illustrations inspired.
 I dreamed of becoming a great artist one day, a great explorer, or a great spy.
 But mostly I dreamed.
 And that is the point: these books shaped my aspirations and my values.